 • Yellow pages – Go to search results for recruitment and temping agencies

 Please note that estimated 50% of all positions are not advertised anywhere else then on company websites, so make sure that you visit companies’ websites on a regular basis.
 You can find lists on companies registered in different sectors on www.nortrade.com.

-• “New in Norway” is a fantastic website that covers many topics that are relevant for newcomers: www.nyinorge.no/en This information is also available in printed form.
+• “New in Norway” is a fantastic website that covers many topics that are relevant for newcomers: www.nyinorge.no/en.

 • www.kongsberg.no is a great website both for getting to know the town and to keep up with current social activities and current events.
 We advise checking this website regularly, and adding “Kongsberg.no” group to your facebook profile to receive info and updates.